 Milana is currently part of the teaching faculty at Collaborative music creation course at Royal Conservatoire in The Hague.

-She collaborates regularly with composers and has given first performances of many works in recent years.
-As one of the major proponents of XX and XXI century music in Serbia, Milana has given Serbian premieres of solo and ensemble pieces from composers as diverse as L.Berio, S.Bussotti, K.Saariaho, F. Donatoni, J. Cage, S. Steen-Andersen, R. Murray Schafer, K. Stockhausen and C. Wolff.
+Milana collaborates regularly with composers and has given first performances of many works (solo and ensemble).
+As one of the major Serbian proponents of modern and contemporary music, Milana has given Serbian premieres of solo and ensemble pieces from composers as diverse as L.Berio, S.Bussotti, K.Saariaho, F. Donatoni, J. Cage, M.Kagel, S. Steen-Andersen, T.Rai, R. Murray Schafer, K. Stockhausen and C. Wolff.
 Through her artistic leadership of Ensemble Studio6, as well as her activities as soloist, she has encouraged, commissioned and performed works by Serbian composers Isidora Žebeljan, Milica Djordjević, Svetlana Maraš, Sonja Mutić, Jasna Veličković, Jug Marković, Nemanja Radivojević, Vladan Kulišić, Svetozar Nešić and many others.

 Milana holds degrees from University of Arts in Belgrade (Bachelor studies in 2000); Trinity College of Music, London (Postgraduate Advanced Diploma in 2002, with Gabriella dall’Olio, Imogen Barford and Sioned Williams ); and Royal Conservatoire in The Hague, Netherlands with Ernestine Stoop (Master of music in 2011).